 We pride ourselves on never discharging a patient and social workers provide the care coordination and follow-up to reduce readmissions and improve health outcomes.
 The Centers for Medicare and Medicaid Services (CMS) now requires hospitals to screen for social determinants of health issues and we work with community-based organizations to help address any identified patient needs.
-As we continue to work to provide whole person care to our patients, our staffing needs for social workers have grown.
+As we continue to work to provide whole-person care to our patients, our staffing needs for social workers have grown.

 AdventHealth strongly supports this bill to bring more skilled social workers to Kansas.
-Thank you to this committee for your service and consideration of this legislation.
+Thank you to this committee for considering this legislation that passed the House by a vote of 118-2.